-Connection takes visitors on a journey of discovery across Australia, bringing to life the stories, art, and culture of First Nations peoples through multi-sensory art and dynamic interactivity.
+Connection takes visitors on a journey of discovery across Australia, bringing to life the Songlines, art and culture of our First Nations peoples through a multi-sensory digital display.

 A breathtaking production, Connection uses cutting-edge visual, audio and aroma technologies to transform original artworks from First Nations artists – including Emily Kame Kngwarreye, Albert Namatjira, Tommy Watson, Gabriella Possum Nungurrayi, Anna Pitjara and Lin Onus – into a powerfully rich and interactive celebration of Country, culture, and community.